 Spark: A Vulkan-Based 3D Renderer

 I've been developing Spark since the beginning of this year, and it has become an active project that helps me deepen my understanding of Vulkan, real-time ray tracing, and efficient rendering architectures.
-The development process is about more than just building features; it's about pushing myself to learn new techniques, optimize performance, and refine my debugging workflow.
-To support this, I regularly use tools like RenderDoc and NVIDIA Nsight to analyze GPU workloads, debug rendering pipelines, and track down subtle performance bottlenecks.
-This process has reinforced how critical proper tooling and iterative development are when building graphics systems from the ground up.
+To support this, I regularly use tools like RenderDoc and NVIDIA Nsight and Tracy to analyze GPU workloads, debug rendering pipelines, and tracking down performance bottlenecks.

 Lighting, Materials, and Shadows